Finding the Lessons

 For this reason Saint Paul says: 'Just as the body is one and has many members, and all the members of the body, though many, are one body, so it is also with Christ.

-We abide in God in Christ Jesus.
-Unless that is, we are abiding in something else.
-The life of virtue described by John's gospel gives us a sense of what life abiding in Christ is.
-Abiding/remaining in Christ is love and it is living in tune with the commandments of God.
+We abide in God in Christ Jesus unless we are abiding in something else.
+John's gospel describes a life of virtue that gives us a sense of what life abiding in Christ is.
+Abiding/remaining in Christ is love, and it is living in tune with God's commandments.

-What do we see then if we are abiding in Christ we see a life that forms a world around itself where God is central.
+What do we see then if we are abiding in Christ?
+We see a life that forms a world around itself where God is central.
 Not the false gods created by our ego desires, but God.
-As Episcopalians, we might describe this abiding life this way.
+As Episcopalians, we describe this abiding life this way.
 We would say (as we do in our Book of Common Prayer) that an abiding life is one where:

 We trust our lives in God, and others come to know him by our life.
-Nothing is put in the place of God, least of all our ego and our projections of desire.
-God is respected in our words and in our actions and in the results of our actions.
+Nothing is put in the place of God, least of all our ego and projections of desire.
+God is respected in our words in our actions, and in the results of our actions.
 Life is lived out in an ever-flowing experience of worship, prayer, and study.
-As we abide in God we abide in our true selves and in the thin space between heaven and our soul.
+As we abide in God, we abide in our true selves and in the thin space between heaven and our soul.

-To the other we are faithful as well – treating neighbors with love as we experience God's love for us and love ourselves; to love, honor, and help our parents and family; those in authority are honored, and we meet their just demands.
-We as Episcopalians believe that life that is abiding in Christ is one that shows forth respect for the life God gives us; work and prayers for peace are always present; malice, prejudice, or hatred is not born our hearts; and kindness is shared with all the creatures of God.
+To the other, we are faithful as well – treating neighbours with love as we experience God's love for us and love ourselves; to love, honour, and help our parents and family; those in authority are honoured, and we meet their just demands.
+We, as Episcopalians, believe that life that is abiding in Christ is one that shows forth respect for the life God gives us; work and prayers for peace are always present; malice, prejudice, or hatred is not born in our hearts; and kindness is shared with all the creatures of God.

-We live lives that are honest and fair in our dealings; to seek justice, freedom, and the necessities of life for and with all people; and we use our talents and possessions as people in relationship with God.
-We speak truth and do not mislead others by our silence.
+We live lives that are honest and fair in our dealings.
+We seek justice, freedom, and the necessities of life for and with all people.
+We use our talents and possessions as people in a relationship with God.
+We speak the truth and do not mislead others with our silence.

-Life abiding in Christ resists temptations to envy, greed, and jealousy; and rejoices in other people's gifts and graces.
-We share in our fellowship together as we all abide in Christ and therefore, as St. Augustine points out, with others and with God and the saints who are in heaven.
+Life abiding in Christ resists temptations to envy, greed, and jealousy and rejoices in other people's gifts and graces.
+We share in our fellowship together as we all abide in Christ and, therefore, as St. Augustine points out, with others, with God, and with the saints who are in heaven.

-Abiding in Christ is in some very real way accepting our true nature as sinful creatures and then living in, remaining in, Christ; being Christ's own forever - as our baptismal liturgy tells us.
-Accepting our chosen-ness by Christ (despite our behaviors) and abiding in love which then abides with others.
-And, giving up our ego's desire for control and rather we live life that is birthed in grace.
+Abiding in Christ is, in some very real way, accepting our true nature as sinful creatures and then living in, remaining in, Christ, being Christ's own forever - as our baptismal liturgy tells us.
+Accepting our chosen ness by Christ (despite our behaviours) and abiding in love, which then abides with others.
+And giving up our ego's desire for control and rather, live a life that is birthed in grace.

 Some Thoughts on I John 4:7-21